anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2016-09-30-learning-shapeless-hlists.md

        HNil.head
 {% endhighlight %}

 A normal Scala `List` throws an exception during runtime, but in case of `HNil`, a compilation error happens.
 Hence, with a `List` you won't know about the error until you run the program and this code line gets executed.
-In case of `HList`, the error will be identified during the compilation, allowing you to fix it right away and reduce potential bugs.
+In case of `HList`, the error will be identified during the compilation, allowing you to fix it right away and reduce the risk of bugs.

 ## HList architecture
 Consider our previous example: